ClickHouse/clickhouse-docs/docs/en/integrations/language-clients/js.md

 }
 ```

 ### Insert method

-The primary method for data insertion.
+This is the primary method for data insertion.
-Does not return anything aside from `query_id` - the response stream is immediately drained.

 ```ts
 export interface InsertResult {